 Rüppell's fox - © C&T StuartRelevant Links

-Listed as Least Concern as, although there is no detailed information on its abundance, the species is widespread in desert and semi-desert regions of North Africa and across the Arabian Peninsula eastwards to Pakistan.
-At present, there are no known major range-wide threats believed to be resulting in a population decline that would warrant listing in a threatened category.
+This species is listed as Least Concern as, although there is no detailed information on its abundance, the species is widespread in desert and semi-desert regions of North Africa and across the Arabian Peninsula eastwards to Pakistan.
+Despite increasing pressure of urban development in some parts of its range, at present there are still plenty of arid, undeveloped areas remaining and there are otherwise no known major range-wide threats believed to be resulting in a population decline that would warrant listing in a threatened category.

 Threats include direct and indirect persecution by hunting and indiscriminate use of poisons.
 In Israel, the species is on the verge of extinction due to competitive exclusion by Red Foxes that are expanding their range following human settlements in the Negev Desert (Yom-Tov and Mendelssohn 1988), and competition with Red Fox is believed to be a problem elsewhere in the range.
 Rarely hunted for food or for sale of furs.
 However, in some regions, foxes face persecution for their perceived impact on game species like Houbara Bustard (Chlamydotis undulata) and livestock (Murdoch et al. 2007).